 23. Measuring trees in Tanzania

 In addition to Tanzania, Finland and the Food and Agriculture Organization of the United Nations FAO have cooperated in the mapping of forest resources in Vietnam, Zambia, Ecuador and Peru.
-At the same time, a software for processing forest information was developed.
+In 2013 a software for processing forest information was developed.
 It contains the tools for collecting, storing and analysis of terrain data and the instruments for interpreting satellite images and remote sensing material.
-The software is free of charge and freely downloadable, and it is already in use in more than 50 countries.
+The software is free of charge and freely downloadable.
+In 2017 it was in use in more than 50 countries.

 Photo: FAO/Simon Maina, graphics: Juho Hiilivirta